cloudmesh-community/hid-sp18-410/swagger/docker/README.md

 	- make docker-clean -- stops the container and remove the image

 * Test the service :

-  Please make sure to run the following command in a seperate terminal after running `make docker-all`
+  Include the file parameter in test section for example - `localhost:8080/api/timestamp?path=/home/<filename>` Please make sure to run the following command in a seperate terminal after running `make docker-all`

-  - make docker test -- curl for the timestamp details
+  	make docker test -- curl for the timestamp details